 Anne Francis, web writer

-Anne started running 15 years ago after having three kids, and qualified for Boston (barely) in her first marathon (Mississauga 2007).
+Anne started running 15 years ago after having three kids, and qualified for Boston (barely) in her first marathon (at the 2007 Mississauga Marathon).
 However, having been there as a spectator, she decided she wasn’t ready, and didn’t run another marathon for 10 years.
 Inspired by Boston: The Documentary in 2017, Anne embraced the distance and is excited to have qualified for both Boston and New York this year.
-She’s also doing the eDreams Barcelona Half-Marathon as a tune-up for Boston on February 10.
+She’s also running the eDreams Barcelona Half-Marathon as a tune-up for Boston on February 10.

 Tory Scholz, web writer (trail)